HassarHassane/RWA-Project/Readme.md

 </li>
   <li>
 To add matrix B
-Each line contains a connection request,1 on aij means that we want a connection between i and j and 0 otherwise.
+Each line contains a connection request, 1 on aij means that we want a connection between i and j and 0 otherwise.

 </li>
 <li>
 To add matrix X
-Each line time for a connection request,in evrey line we have two 1, which forms a time segment, starting with the first 1 until the second, for example if we have in the first line of the matrix X (1 0 0 1 0) it means the time of the first request is from 0 to 3 it means 3 second.
+Each line time for a connection request, in evrey line we have two 1, which forms a time segment, starting with the first 1 until the second, for example if we have in the first line of the matrix X (1 0 0 1 0) it means the time of the first request is from 0 to 3 it means 3 second.